ADVISORY USA-COURT/BARRETT-SCHUMER --DELAYED //POSSIBLE ONLY

 Chuck Schumer newser on Senate procedural vote on Barrett

-EDITORS PLEASE NOTE: EVENT IS DELAYED AND MAY NO LONGER HGO AHEAD.
+EDITORS PLEASE NOTE: EVENT IS DELAYED AND MAY NO LONGER GO AHEAD.
 PLEASE MONITOR FOR UPDATES

 ==